MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_3_1_Createforms.md

 ---
 lab:
-    title: 'Lab 3.1: Create marketing forms'
+    title: 'Lab 3.1: Create a form'
-    module: 'Module 3: Manage marketing forms'
+    module: 'Module 3: Manage forms'
 ---

-# Module 3: Manage marketing forms
+# Module 3: Manage forms

-## Practice Lab 3.1 - Create marketing forms
+## Practice Lab 3.1 - Create a form

 # Lab Overview

 ## Scenario

-For the cross-sell campaign, the marketing team wants to direct contacts to a marketing webpage with a marketing form.
+For the cross-sell campaign, the marketing team wants to direct contacts to a webpage with a form.
 The purpose of the page will be to encourage business customers to fill out the form to schedule a review of their current coverage and learn about additional services available.

-The Marketing Coordinator will start by creating the marketing form.
+The Marketing Coordinator will start by creating the form.
 Then, they will configure the form hosting.

 ## Lab Overview

 This lab compromises of two exercises:

-1. In exercise one, you will create a marketing form.
+1. In exercise one, you will create a form.

 2. In exercise two, you will host the form.

 ## What you’ll need:

-- Access to a Dynamics 365 Marketing environment.
+- Access to a Dynamics 365 Customer Insights - Journeys environment.

-# Exercise 1: Create a marketing form
+# Exercise 1: Create a form

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Change the work area to **Real-time marketing** if you are not already in that area.

 2. Navigate to **Forms** under the **Channels** group.